Volunteer with Waste into Wellbeing

 How can you get involved?

 With a busy calendar of events and activities throughout the year, there are plenty of opportunities to get involved whatever your interests.
-Here is just a selection of the opportunities available:
+We work within 5 key teams (People’s Cafe, Lunch Bunch, Collectors and Distributors, Food Shares and General Support) and have support and lead roles available within each.
+It is possible to express your interest in one particular team or to volunteer across them all.
+Here is a selection of the opportunities available:

 - Prep sessions – come along and help us create tasty dishes to share with the community.